 Build your deck keeping the opponent’s dominant attribute in mind.
 So if your opponent’s dominant attribute is green (intuition), your deck should have powerful Empathy (Red) cards because Empathy trumps Intuition in this game.
 You will deal greater damage to the enemy’s intuition-based arguments with empathy cards.

 You should also have intuition cards in your deck since they will act as a backup if you have used up all empathy cards, then you can use the intuition cards against his intuition-based arguments.
 Having the same-colored attribute card is better than having cards whose attribute is weaker than the opponent’s arguments.

 Don’t forget to have SR and SSR cards in your deck.
 The highest rarity is SSR and the lowest is R. SR and SSR grade cards have better stats than R grade cards.
 You can obtain them through Vision draws.

 Deck Strength Should be higher than the Recommended Power

-To know the power of a card, tap on “Cards” on the bottom of the home screen.
+To know the power of a card, tap on “Cards” at the bottom of the home screen.
 Now, tap on a card.
-On the info screen of the card, power is displayed on the top-left corner.
+On the info screen of the card, power is displayed in the top-left corner.

 How to Increase a Card’s Power and Stats